 Canberra will be recognised throughout the world as a truly sustainable and creative city; as a community that is socially inclusive – acknowledging and supporting those who are vulnerable and in need and enabling all to reach their full potential; as a centre of economic growth and innovation; as the proud capital of the nation and home of its pre-eminent cultural institutions; as a place of great natural beauty.

-Minister Mick Gentleman MLA is the Minister with responsibility for the Planning portfolio.
-Minister Gentleman's responsibilities encompass the Strategic Planning and Planning Delivery divisions within the Directorate.
+Minister Mick Gentleman MLA is the Minister with responsibility for the environment and heritage as well as planning and land management.
+Minister Gentleman’s responsibilities encompass the Environment division, Strategic Planning division and Planning Delivery division.

 |Deputy Director-General Chief Operating Officer||Gary Rake|